 Other nearby markers.
 At least 8 other markers are within 14 miles of this marker, measured as the crow flies.
-Bayou La Batre (approx. 6.6 miles away); Bayou La Batre, Alabama (approx. 6.6 miles away); a different marker also named Bayou La Batre (approx. 6.6 miles away); Alabama's Coastal Connection (approx. 6.6 miles away); Dauphin Island Indian Shell Mound Park (approx. 12.2 miles away); Energy from the Sands of Time (approx. 13.1 miles away); 19th Century Shipwreck (approx. 13.1 miles away); British Occupation of Dauphin Island (approx. 13.1 miles away).
+Bayou La Batre (approx. 6.6 miles away); Bayou La Batre, Alabama (approx. 6.6 miles away); a different marker also named Bayou La Batre (approx. 6.6 miles away); Alabama's Coastal Connection (approx. 6.6 miles away); Dauphin Island Indian Shell Mound Park (approx. 12.2 miles away); John F. Porter, Jr. Goat Tree Reserve / The Goat Tree (approx. 12˝ miles away); Energy from the Sands of Time (approx. 13.1 miles away); 19th Century Shipwreck (approx. 13.1 miles away).

 Also see . . .
 Bellingrath Gardens and Home.
 (Submitted on December 19, 2016.)

 Credits.
-This page was last revised on December 19, 2016.
-This page originally submitted on December 18, 2016, by Sandra Hughes of Killen, Usa.
-This page has been viewed 472 times since then and 26 times this year.
-Photos: 1, 2, 3. submitted on December 18, 2016, by Sandra Hughes of Killen, Usa. • Bernard Fisher was the editor who published this page.
+This page was last revised on August 16, 2020.
+It was originally submitted on December 18, 2016, by Sandra Hughes Tidwell of Killen, Alabama, USA.
+This page has been viewed 571 times since then and 40 times this year.
+Photos: 1, 2, 3. submitted on December 18, 2016, by Sandra Hughes Tidwell of Killen, Alabama, USA. • Bernard Fisher was the editor who published this page.

 Editor’s want-list for this marker.
 A wide-view photo of the marker and the surrounding area in context. • Photos of the gardens. • Can you help?